 Cataracts are a relatively common condition in dogs that cause clouding in the eye and can lead to vision loss.
 Symptoms are primarily the milky appearance of the eye and the effects of vision loss, such as hesitance to walk in dim or dark areas and the inability to move up and down the stairs.
 Cataracts are mainly inherited but can also form secondarily due to diseases like diabetes and glaucoma.
 Your vet will diagnose cataracts by examining the eye and running blood tests.
 Surgery is the only way to remove cataracts, and the success rate is high.
 Untreated cataracts can lead to total blindness.
-Breeds like bichon frises, Boston terriers, miniature poodles, and toy poodles are predisposed.
+Breeds like the Bichon Frise, Boston terrier, miniature poodle, and toy poodle are predisposed.

 A cataract is the clouding of the lens in the eye.
 The intraocular lens is comprised of transparent fibrous tissue and is located behind the iris.
 In a normal eye, the lens is transparent, which enables light to pass through the eye to the retina, creating clear images.
 When a cataract forms, the lens becomes opaque, light is blocked, and vision is compromised.
 A cataract often starts as a small spot of milky white cloudiness, causing blurriness and obscured vision, and can grow until it causes complete blindness.